 Participation in an academic study investigating the fairness of sporting decisions.
 A collaborative study working with colleagues at University of Pittsburgh, University College London and Newman University.
 As part of the research team I developed a mobile research tool that was used to present interactive content and gather information from more than 500 participants across three countries.
-The initial findings are being presented by the lead researcher, Dr. Tony Myers, at a conference in July 2014 with a paper to follow in the Summer.
+The initial findings are being presented by the lead researcher, Dr. Tony Myers, at a conference in July 2014.

 Conference presentation: Presented at The CETL-MSOR Conference 2014 ‘Mathematics and Statistics Teaching, Learning and Support: Real, Virtual, Mobile’.
 Topic: Developing educational applications for mobile devices using open source tools and technologies.

 HEA Flexible Learning project: Part of a team awarded funding from the HEA for a project exploring flexible learning provision at Newman University.